Azure/KAN/docs/api/quick_start/deploy_solution_to_azure_iot_edge.md

 ## 4. Register the IoT Edge device as a Symphony Target

-Create a new YAML file that describes a Symphony Target:
+Create a new YAML file that describes a Symphony Target.
+Use the following to submit the file:

+  kubectl create -f <filename>

+Use the following to apply any changes:

+    kubectl apply -f <filename> :

 > [!NOTE]
 > You can get a sample of this file under ```symphony-k8s/samples/simulated-temperature-sensor/target.yaml```: